fellesverkstedet/fabricatable-machines/highway-mobile-large-format-cnc/README.md

 - Highway will be light
 - Highway will be black
 - Highway will have a low height profile
-- Highway will be controlled in a network array by [`mods`](https://github.com/fabfoundation/mods) (CBA requirement)
+- Highway will be controlled in a network array by [`mods CE`](https://github.com/fabfoundation/mods) (CBA requirement)

 ## Roadmap, deadlines and Milestones

-- [ ] Fully disassemble Humphrey.
+- [x] Fully disassemble Humphrey.
 September 2019
-- [ ] Build Highway MK I. December 2019
+- [ ] Build Highway MK I. June 2020
 - [ ] Build Highway MK II.
-April 2020
+Next Nordic Fab Labs meeting?

 ## Disassembling Hobo (Highway MK 0)